 Depending on the product, the serial number and product number are located on a label on the rear of the monitor or on a label under the front bezel of the monitor head.
-You might need these numbers when contacting HP for support.
+You might need these numbers when contacting HP about the monitor.